pimutils/vdirsyncer/docs/when.rst

 Many other CLI programs that need to sync data are based on git, for example pass_ or ppl_.
 Those usually hide git behind a convenient CLI interface that at least autocommits.

-Given that, **the only reason why you should choose vdirsyncer over git is its compatibility with existing services**: Git can't sync with your :ref:`iCloud
-<icloud_setup>`, :ref:`Exchange server <davmail_setup>` or :ref:`ownCloud
-<owncloud_setup>`.
-And not with your smartphone.

-You can also employ a mixture of vdirsyncer and git to enjoy the advantages of both.
-This is the approach I am currently using.

 .. _pass: http://passwordstore.org/
 .. _ppl: http://ppladdressbook.org/